Ogundipejeremiah/SALES-ANALYSIS/README.md

 - **Total Sales**: ₦2,297,201
 - **Total Profit**: ₦286,397
-- **Profit Ratio**: 12.5%
+- **Total Quantity Sold**: 3,279

-➡️ While revenue is strong, the low profit ratio suggests operational inefficiencies or discount-heavy strategies.
+➡️ While revenue is strong, profit is modest.
+Further investigation into low-performing products and high quantity with low profit is needed.

 ---